-Those who support the bill claim that bringing banking and other financial institutions into the ring means that supporters of trafficking (because yet again consensual sex work is being swept under the rug with this leviathan cause) would be forced out of the very systems they need in order to function under capitalism.
+Those who support the bill claim that bringing banking and other financial institutions into the ring means that supporters of trafficking (because yet again consensual sex work such as escorts is being swept under the rug with this leviathan cause) would be forced out of the very systems they need in order to function under capitalism.
 In effect, if traffickers cannot access their finances, nor gain credit or fiscal benefits given through banking institutions, they'll be forced to quit their trade.

 “Human trafficking has devastated the lives of tens of millions of victims around the world, including here in the United States… This form of modern-day slavery makes criminal gangs billions each year,” House lead sponsor Royce said in a press release.

 The bill is, to date, the only piece of legislation where Elizabeth Warren is in cahoots with Marco Rubio.
 From Elizabeth Warren herself: "“This bill is about bringing together experts to discuss ways we can stop the forced labor and sexual exploitation of 25 million innocent children and adults.
 It targets the organized criminals who use our banking system to prop up this modern slavery.”

 The reasons this bill is a disastrous one for female escorts are innumerable, but they aren't far from the same league as FOSTA/SESTA at all: